10up/wpacceptance/docs/index.md

 	* `--wp_directory` - Path to WordPress.
 If unset, will search up the directory tree until wp-config.php is found
 	* `--snapshot_id` - Optionally run tests against a snapshot ID.
 	* `--enforce_clean_db` - Use clean database for each test.
-	* `--preserve_containers` - Don't stop/remove containers on run completion.
+	* `--cache_environment` - Keep the environment alive so it can be reused later.
+A cache environment can be used if the config being run is the exact same.
 	* `--filter_tests` - Filter tests to run.
 Is analagous to PHPUnit --filter.
 	* `--filter_test_files` - Comma separate test files to execute.
 If used all other test files will be ignored.